Hester Periam Hawkins Astronomer and Author

 Hester Periam Hawkins was dedicated to the study of the heavens, and her deep spirituality characterised her thinking and writing.
 Apart from astronomy, Hester spent much of her time in social service, and the British-Israel movement.
 The movement held the belief that the people of Great Britain are the direct descendants of the Ten Lost Tribes of ancient Israel.

-She was formerly Hester Periam Lewis, born in 1847 at Wantage, Berkshire, and was one of nine children born to Joseph and Sarah Lewis.
+She was formerly Hester Periam Lewis, born on the 13th November 1846 at Wantage, Berkshire, and was one of nine children born to Joseph and Sarah Lewis.
 The family lived at the Market Place, Wantage, where her father held many roles as postmaster, chemist, druggist, and printer, employing three men and two boys.

 When Hester was 12 years old, her family narrowly escaped a fire at their home.
 The Berks County Paper of Saturday 30th April 1859, reported: “About seven o’clock on Wednesday in the occupation of Mr. Joseph Lewis, Postmaster, Chemist, and Druggist, &c., in the Market Place, narrowly escaped destruction by fire.
 It appears that one of Mr. Lewis’s assistants was boiling turpentine on the cellar kitchen fire, and the inflammable matter running over the floor, the apartment was in a few seconds in a blaze.
 Assistance was promptly rendered by neighbours and others, and with considerable difficulty owing to the dense and suffocating smoke, the fire was subdued before communicating with any other part of the establishment, and without doing a large amount of damage.
 Had it communicated with the stock of oils and other combustible matter in close proximity to the kitchen, the result would have been most disastrous.
 On the fire becoming known the danger of an explosion appeared so imminent that the removable of the most valuable articles of stock, in the shop was resorted to.”